 How do I renew my amateur radio plates?

-Due to the paperwork requirements, this type of plate cannot be renewed online; however, you can renew through the mail or at your local DMV Office.
+Due to the paperwork requirements, this type of plate cannot be renewed online; however, you can renew through the mail to the above address or at your local DMV Office.

-A copy of your FCC license and a new Certificate of Eligibility (Form 830) are required.
+A copy of your FCC license and the renewal notice you receive in the mail or a new Application for Title and Registration (Form 812) are required.